 Did you know?

-- 90% of people do not lose consciousness – this can be harder to determine if you have a concussion.
+- Approximately 90% of people who experience a concussion do not lose consciousness.
+This makes it challenging to determine if a concussion has occurred.

-- 10% recover in just over than 2 weeks
+- About 10% of people take just over 2 weeks to recover.

-- The remaining 20% may need post-concussion care to recover if they cannot on their own
+- The remaining 20% may require post-concussion care to facilitate their recovery.

-As you can see, concussions are a serious matter but are something that can be treated well if given proper attention.
+As you can see, concussions are a serious matter, but with proper attention, they can be effectively treated.

-- Remove yourself from the activity – for example, if you obtained a blow to the head from a sport, it is best to remove yourself from the game.
-Although you may feel ok, with little to no symptoms, a concussion affects your brain and should be taken seriously.
+- Remove yourself from the activity: If you experience a blow to the head during a sport or any other activity, it’s crucial to remove yourself from the situation.
+Even if you feel fine with little to no symptoms, a concussion affects your brain and should be taken seriously.

 Scat 3 Form & The King Devick Concussion Screening Test

 There are tests available to assess various areas of brain functionality.
-The individual will be asked about their history of concussions, basic information about themselves, which not only allows this to be documented right away but also tests the person’s memory and awareness.
+The individual will be asked about their history of concussions and basic information about themselves.
+This not only allows for immediate documentation but also tests the person’s memory and awareness.

-A detailed symptom checklist allows for the symptoms to be immediately documented and determine the status of the head injury.
+A detailed symptom checklist enables the immediate documentation of symptoms and helps determine the status of the head injury.

-The cognitive assessment has two parts, orientation asks basic questions usually regarding the individual’s whereabouts, while immediate memory is a simple test to see if the individual can repeat back the words said to them.
-Concentration is tested by asking the individual to follow along to basic sequences.
+The cognitive assessment consists of two parts.
+The orientation part asks basic questions usually regarding the individual’s whereabouts.
+The immediate memory part is a simple test to see if the individual can repeat back the words said to them.
+Concentration is tested by asking the individual to follow along with basic sequences.

 What to expect if admitted to the hospital for a potential concussion

-Once in hospital, patients will be tended to by specialists who will do further cognitive testing to get a better idea of the severity.
-Much like the Scat 3 Form & The King Devick Concussion Screening Test, doctors will test various areas of the brain to determine whether any areas of the brain are affected.
+During hospitalization, patients will receive specialized care from brain injury specialists who will conduct comprehensive cognitive testing to assess the severity of the injury.
+Similar to the Scat 3 Form & The King Devick Concussion Screening Test, these specialists will examine different areas of the brain to identify any potential effects or impairments.